Monoamine oxidase inhibitor: Medical uses

 Newer MAOIs such as selegiline (typically used in the treatment of Parkinson's disease) and the reversible MAOI moclobemide provide a safer alternative and are now sometimes used as first-line therapy.

+Pargyline is a non-selective MAOI that was previously used as an antihypertensive agent to treat hypertension (high blood pressure).

 Side effects

 Hypertensive crisis

-People taking MAOIs generally need to change their diets to limit or avoid foods and beverages containing tyramine, which is found in products such as cheese, soy sauce, and salami.
+People taking MAOIs generally need to change their diets to limit or avoid foods and beverages containing tyramine.
 If large amounts of tyramine are consumed, they may develop a hypertensive crisis, which can be fatal.
-Examples of foods and beverages with potentially high levels of tyramine include animal liver and fermented substances, such as alcoholic beverages and aged cheeses.
+Examples of foods and beverages with potentially high levels of tyramine include cheese, Chianti wine, and pickled fish.
 Excessive concentrations of tyramine in blood plasma can lead to hypertensive crisis by increasing the release of norepinephrine (NE), which causes blood vessels to constrict by activating alpha-1 adrenergic receptors.
 Ordinarily, MAO-A would destroy the excess NE; when MAO-A is inhibited, however, NE levels get too high, leading to dangerous increases in blood pressure.

 RIMAs are displaced from MAO-A in the presence of tyramine, rather than inhibiting its breakdown in the liver as general MAOIs do.
 Additionally, MAO-B remains free and continues to metabolize tyramine in the stomach, although this is less significant than the liver action.
 Thus, RIMAs are unlikely to elicit tyramine-mediated hypertensive crisis; moreover, dietary modifications are not usually necessary when taking a reversible inhibitor of MAO-A (i.e., moclobemide) or low doses of selective MAO-B inhibitors (e.g., selegiline 6 mg/24 hours transdermal patch).

 Drug interactions

-The most significant risk associated with the use of MAOIs is the potential for drug interactions with over-the-counter, prescription, or illegally obtained medications, and some dietary supplements (e.g., St. John's wort, tryptophan).
+The most significant risk associated with the use of MAOIs is the potential for drug interactions with over-the-counter, prescription, or illegally obtained medications, and some dietary supplements (e.g., St. John's wort or tryptophan).
 It is vital that a doctor supervise such combinations to avoid adverse reactions.
-For this reason, many users carry an MAOI-card, which lets emergency medical personnel know what drugs to avoid (e.g. adrenaline [epinephrine] dosage should be reduced by 75%, and duration is extended.)
+For this reason, many users carry an MAOI-card, which lets emergency medical personnel know what drugs to avoid (e.g. adrenaline [epinephrine] dosage should be reduced by 75%, and duration is extended).

 Tryptophan supplements can be consumed with MAOIs, but can result in transient serotonin syndrome.